 If you think that your family or someone you know may qualify for WIC services, please call for an appointment today!
 WIC is an equal opportunity provider.
 Refer to WIC Office Locations in St. Lucie County.

 The WIC Prescreening Tool is a web-based application intended to help potential WIC applicants determine if they are likely to be eligible for WIC benefits.
 Based on your responses to these questions, users are informed that you "may be eligible" or "may not be eligible" for WIC benefits.
 You will need to contact the local WIC office for an appointment to apply and bring required documentation.
 See our office locations and call for an appointment today!.

 The WIC Prescreening Tool is accessible at WIC Prescreening Tool.
 The Tool is currently available in English, Spanish and Chinese (traditional).
 More languages are expected to be added in the near future.

-For further information on the WIC Program please access the Florida Department of Health, Bureau of WIC Program Services via the internet site, www.FloridaWIC.org.
+For more information on the WIC Program, please access the Florida Department of Health, Bureau of WIC Program Services at www.FloridaWIC.org.